bcm-uga/hadaca3/README.md

 The variable `nb_datasets` stand for the number of datasets per phase in the phase 2 and 3. for instance if `nb_datasets=4`, there are 4 datasets in phase 2 and 4 others datasets in phase 3.

+# To improve for next challenge

+* create vm docker depending on the challenge business
+* add submissions (meta) informations inside the detialed view
+* Add participants to create their conda env/.